renec8862/github-tutorial-1/README.md

 **Git and Github** is two very **different system** throughout coding.

 >**Git** is it own independent variable as it's a version control.
 Means that it keep "snapshot" of the code you made incase you want to revert back to the original code.
-This doesn't require Github and it runs on the command line.
+Git doesn't require Github and it runs on the command line.
 You have a basic workflow throughout this by:

 * Making Directory then "cd" into the directory.
 * You can initialized the directory into the respository.
-* You can edit the files(Save along the way).
+* You can edit the files(Saves along the way).
 * You can add files.
 * You can commit them.